akshi0409/TravelCheck-MicrosoftEngage2022/README.md

   ## Features and Interfaces

 1. Landing Page
    - Seamless landing page with a navigation bar at the top containing the `About Us`,`Register`,`Login` and `Contact Us` buttons for the users.
-It has the tagline of the product along with a quick one-liner description to provide information of what the website is about.
+It has the tagline of the product along with a description to provide information of what the website is about.
      ![image](https://user-images.githubusercontent.com/44814671/170825454-5d4f4b12-74df-462e-ab59-cf6638848718.png)

    - The home page contains 5 sections :- Landing page, a carousel section, weather details section, feedback section and a footer.